Mirantis/k0rdent-enterprise-docs-publish/docs/addons/kubevirt/best-practices.md

 # Virtualization Best Practices

-This document outlines best practices to ensure stable performance and effective management of KubeVirt virtual machines.
+This document outlines best practices to ensure stable performance and effective management of virtual machines running on {{{ docsVersionInfo.k0rdentName }}} Virtualization.
 Here, “VM” refers to Virtual Machines and also covers VMIs and VMI ReplicaSets.
 The guidelines provided help ensure that VMs remain live-migratable and recoverable, even under challenging conditions.

-> **Note:** All recovery procedures required for VMs to be LiveMigradable.
+> **Note:** All recovery procedures required for VMs to be LiveMigratable.

 ## Run Strategy